skleanthous/presentations/20200914-intro-to-cqrs-and-es/presentation.md

 # Q & A session

-Ask anything you want, but for this session please keep it a beginnerlevel
+Ask anything you want, but for this session please keep it at beginners level

 ---